 You may receive a warning message about a remote host's key when you try to connect using SSH.
 This article describes how to resolve this issue on Microsoft Windows, Mac OS X, and Linux.

 If you experience problems with SSH connectivity, you may have to adjust some settings in your SSH client to keep connections alive.
 This article shows you how to do so, on Microsoft Windows, Mac OS X, and Linux.

 You may receive an "output truncated" message when you try to list files or directories using an FTP client.
 This article describes why this issue may occur and how to resolve this issue.

 FTP accounts may not work after you upgrade your FileZilla client to version 3.10.
 This article describes how to resolve the problem.

 You may receive a "Too many connections from this IP" error message when you use FTP.
 This article discusses why the problem occurs, and how you can resolve it.

-You may need to change the port number that the SSH server uses on a semi-managed server.
+You may need to change the SSH port number that the server uses on an unmanaged server.
 This article shows you how.

 FTP provides a way for you to transfer files to and from your A2 Hosting account.
 This article demonstrates how to set up and use the FileZilla FTP client with any of our Linux hosting packages.